Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Introduction

 The structure of the paper is summarized in Fig.~\ref{paper_structure}.
-We start in Section~\ref{sec_theory} by summarizing the different loss and magnetization mechanisms in superconducting Rutherford cables.
-Then, in Section~\ref{sec_detailed}, we describe a reference cable model with homogenized strands modelled individually, see Fig.~\ref{models_overview}(e).
-This model is based on~\cite{dular2024simulation}, in which the IS coupling currents are modelled with the CATI method~\cite{dular2024coupled, dular2024simulation}.
-The model is then extended by including strand homogenization with ROHM and ROHF models to account for the other loss and magnetization mechanisms.
-This model serves as a reference for the homogenized cable model, which we present in Section~\ref{sec_homogenized}, see Fig.~\ref{models_overview}(f).
-The homogenized cable model features \DISC\ as well as distributed versions of ROHM and ROHF models.
-We successively describe the strong form of the problem, derive a weak form of it based on the \hpfOnly, and discuss its discretization and implementation in an FE framework.
-Finally, we discuss the accuracy of the approach with a verification analysis.
-First, in Section~\ref{sec_results_linear}, we focus on the \DISC\ model in a linear setting.
-Then, in Section~\ref{sec_results_nonlinear}, we include all cable dynamics in a nonlinear setting and we analyze the results with uniform and non-uniform field excitations, and we verify the calculated differential inductance.
+We start in Section~\ref{sec_theory} by summarizing the different loss and magnetization mechanisms in superconducting Rutherford cables: IS, hysteresis, eddy, IF, and ohmic effects.
+Then, in Section~\ref{sec_detailed}, we describe a reference cable model with homogenized strands modelled individually, see Fig.~\ref{models_overview}(e), based on~\cite{dular2024simulation} in which the IS coupling currents are modelled with the CATI method~\cite{dular2024coupled, dular2024simulation}.
+This reference model is presented in two steps: first in Section~\ref{sec_cati_cable} (linear) as a simple model containing only the IS dynamics, then in Section~\ref{sec_rohm_rohf_cable} (nonlinear) with the ROHM and ROHF models to account for the other loss and magnetization mechanisms (hysteresis, eddy, IF, and ohmic) in homogenized strands.

+The reference cable model serves as a reference for the homogenized cable model, which we present in Section~\ref{sec_homogenized}, see Fig.~\ref{models_overview}(f).
+The homogenized cable model is also presented in two steps: first in Section~\ref{sec_disc} (linear) with the \DISC\ model reproducing only the IS dynamics, then in Section~\ref{sec_disc_equivalent_parameters} (nonlinear) with distributed versions of the ROHM and ROHF models in addition to the \DISC\ model.
+We define the strong form of the problem, derive a weak form based on the \hpfOnly, and discuss its discretization and implementation in an FE framework.

+Next, we discuss the accuracy of the approach with a verification analysis.
+First, in Section~\ref{sec_results_linear}, we focus solely on the IS dynamics based on the linear models which allow to focus on the \DISC\ model contribution only.
+Then, in Section~\ref{sec_results_nonlinear}, we generalize the verification by considering all the cable dynamics with the nonlinear models.
 Finally, in Section~\ref{sec_results_stack}, we consider a stack of cables on which we apply the \hpafOnly, a mixed formulation suited for systems containing ferromagnetic materials, that can be used as an alternative to the \hpfOnly.

+In this paper, the effect of an axial field (parallel to the longitudinal cable direction) is not considered, because the model is intended for magnets in which the transverse field dominates.
+Also, for simplicity, thermal effects are not considered and temperature is assumed uniform and constant.
 The application of the homogenized cable model in a magnet cross-section and its validation with experimental measurements will be the subject of a future paper.